 The hotel itself is respectable enough, but not worth the money ($44 per night).

-3 months earlier we’d booked a standard room with balcony and various facilities.
+The room we had booked 3 months earlier was a standard room with balcony and various facilities.
 When we arrived the room they gave us was not the balcony room we had booked (they were very sorry, but they had given that room to someone else).

 Breakfast wasn’t included in the price.
 You could purchase this separately for $5 per person.
 From what we saw of their breakfast, you would be better off just getting coffee and snacks from the small shops nearby.